kaansproject/kaansproject/README.md

-# Hi there, I'm Kaan but you can call me Kane! 👋
+# Hi there, I'm Kaan but you can call me Kean! 👋

 Associate Degree Graduate in Computer Programming from Kırklareli University.
 I am a passionate Junior IT Specialist focused on system infrastructure, modern networking, and cloud operations.